Idilismiguzel/Machine-Translation/README.md

 # Machine Translation

 ## Project Overview
-In this project we build a deep neural network that functions as part of an end-to-end machine translation pipeline.
+Building a deep neural network that functions as part of an end-to-end machine translation pipeline.
 The completed pipeline will accept English text as input and return the French translation.

 __Preprocess:__ Convert text to sequence of integers.